Individual & Couples Counseling

 Individual counseling is available to currently enrolled WWU students.

-If you would like to provide general feedback about the Counseling Center, please click on our feedback form.
+If you would like to provide general feedback about the Counseling and Wellness Center, please click on our feedback form.